xartem/Charts/README.md

 Charts is a Laravel library used to create Charts using Chartisan.
 Chartisan does already have a PHP adapter.
-However, this library attempts to provide more laravel-like features into it by providing support for chart creation using the artisan command, middleware support androuting support.
+However, this library attempts to provide more laravel-like features into it by providing support for chart creation using the artisan command, middleware support and routing support.
 This makes handling charts feel more laravel-like.
 At the end of the day, this library uses Chartisan and can use all of its potential.
 Expect to read the Chartisan docs since this library it's just a simple abstraction.